codingbanana/FlowMon_drift/ICWMM2018/fullarticle_ICWMM2018.md

 ### 3  METHODOLOGY
 #### 3.1  Change point analysis

 In statistics, the 'breakout detection' belongs to the change point analysis, which has been widely researched over the past 50 years in a wide variety of fields (Rodionov 2005), such as finance (Edwards et al 2012), genetics (Chen and Gupta 2011), and signal processing (Basseville 1988).
-As we've entered the 'Big Data' era, it has gain it's popularity in low latency, high reliability online analytics for cloud data (James, et al. 2016).
+As we've entered the 'Big Data' era, it has gain it's popularity in low latency, high reliability online analytics for cloud data (James et al 2016).

 A breakout is typically characterized by two steady states and an intermediate transition period.
 Mathematically, for data z<sub>1</sub>,…,z<sub>n</sub>, if a changepoint exists at τ, then z<sub>1</sub>,…,z<sub>τ</sub> differ from z<sub>τ+1</sub>,…,z<sub>n</sub> in some way.
 There are many different types of change, such as mean shift, which is a sudden jump in the time series; Ramp up/down, which is a gradual change in the value of the metric from one steady state to another; distribution change, which is a change in the data distribution.